Pispros/free-html-local-ssh-manager/README.md

  npm install
 ```

-Add a new host
+Add a new host (Just like your regular linux command :) )
 ```bash
  fwordssh add
 ```

-Run app (It should be autocompletable from your terminal)
+Run app (Just like your regular linux command :) )
 ```bash
  fwordssh app
 ```